 Vegas is located in a desert climate, which means it can get quite hot and dry in the summer, though the monsoon season that runs from mid-July through September allows temporary relief.
 On the flip side, in the winter it can cool down quite a lot.
 The ideal time to visit is anytime but the summer since the temperatures can easily reach 100 degrees F or more.

 Where To Stay In Las Vegas

-If you prefer to be off the Strip, this hotel is great for providing an impressive amount of amenities, while not having to deal with the sensory-overload that come with being on Vegas’ most famous street.
-It’s nice to come back to the relative quiet every night, but still be a part of the city.
+If you prefer to be off the Strip, this hotel is great for providing an impressive amount of amenities, while not having to deal with the sensory overload that comes with being on Vegas’ most famous street.
+It’s nice to come back to the relative quiet every night, but still, be a part of the city.

 This hotel on the strip boasts high-tech rooms and plenty to do onsite, including several restaurants/cafes, spa, casino, and pool area.
 This is a great resort to choose if you want a lot of options onsite and not have to worry about schlepping around the Strip.